2015 cash-for-votes scam: Events and allegations

-Revanth Reddy conversation
+Video footage leak

 The video recording shows that Revanth Reddy spoke several matters with Stephenson.
 He mentioned that he is the active leader in Telangana and also said that his ‘Boss’ assigns crucial matters only to him.
-He assured that everything will be taken care by "Boss".
-And mentioned that he reported about money matter.
+He assured that everything will be taken care by "Boss" and mentioned that he reported about money matter.
 He stressed that everything is done based on Boss instruction.
 Authorities arrested Revanth Reddy and later the video was telecasted in media.
-Everyone understood that when a Party MLA refers someone as ‘Boss’ repeatedly, it may be none otherthan the Party President Chandrababu Naidu.
+Everyone understood that when a Party MLA refers someone as ‘Boss’ repeatedly, it may be none other than the Party President Chandrababu Naidu.

 Stephenson arguments

 As per the arguments of nominated MLA Stephenson, it is coming to know that Chandrababu was the one who doctored the entire episode.
 The sequential events began on May 28 when one by name Mattaiah met Stephenson.
-This Mattaiah tried to offer cash in regard to MLC elections.
+Mattaiah tried to offer cash in regard to MLC elections.
 But, Stephenson approached ACB authorities believing that it is unethical.
 Later Sebastian, another person from TDP and after him Revanth Reddy entered the course of events.
 On May 30 Sebastian along with Revanth Reddy went straight to Stephenson's residence to negotiate the deal.
 The duo told him that a secret meeting with Chandrababu will be arranged.
 The same day evening they made him speak to Chandrababu over phone.
 Chandrababu assured him that he will take care of everything and mentioned that his persons informed him about the deal.
 He then assured him that the promises will be honored.
 The next day i.e., on May 31 Revanth Reddy along with his aides met Stephenson with cash.
 The ACB Authorities who were already on alert arrested Revanth Reddy.